yinotherhino/DuplicateTransactionsProblem/README.md

 ```

 ## Stretch Goals

-You can also choose to solve this challenge in [typescript](https://www.typescriptlang.org) by changing the file extension of the `.js` file in the `src` folder to `.ts`. i.e rename `src/duplicate-transactions.js` to `src/duplicate-transactions.ts`

-Your file would be typechecked when you run the test.
+The classifier program was written in typescript

+You can change the .js files in the duplicate transactions to .ts and modify the program to typescript.

 This project is already configured to run the tests either in js or ts.